 The Cruise Director was Adrian Lewis, who was not too over the top, when measured against other cruise directors!

 The Ports of call were all very good: Miami, New York, St.John, Halifax, Scotland (Greenock), Le Havre, Dublin and Southampton.
-The excursions were took to the Royal Yacht Britania (Scotland, the D-Day Beaches (France)and Powers Court Gardens (Ireland) were all very good indeed, but overpriced, as all cruise excursions are, in my opinion.
+The excursions that we took to the Royal Yacht Britannia (Scotland, the D-Day Beaches (France)and Powers Court Gardens (Ireland) were all very good indeed, but overpriced, as all cruise excursions are, in my opinion.

 The major weakness was aspects of NCL’s Organization.
 The lines for the purser’s desk and onboard account were constant evidence of this.
 Also the confusion about Internet charges for a two week cruise, rather than the normal one week.
 The standards of customer care demonstrated by the Purser’s staff were not always very good, either.
 In fact I do not think that they knew what was going on, half the time.

 A member of the crew told me that other crew members found this ‘special’ cruise confusing, because it broke their routine of one week Caribbean cruises – shame!

 The SS Norway is of course too big and deep to fit into many of the world’s ports, so we were tendered ashore by ‘Little Norway 1&2’ the two tenders that live on Norway’s bow.
 In fact they are not little at all, they hold 450 pax each, resembling D-Day Landing craft.
 These are both fun and a pain, as it can be a very slow process.
 It can take 2 hours, or more to get ashore!
 Once again the less mobile will find that boarding these can be difficult.

 The Norway was assisted by two tugs for our 5.00 pm departure, however she seemed to overshoot and her stern grazed the opposing pier.
 A lamp and railings were smashed.